StamKavid/claude-code-prompting-101/chapters/02-prompt-structure/README.md

-# Chapter 2: Prompt Structure Fundamentals 🏗️
+# Chapter 2: Prompt Structure Fundamentals️

 ## Learning Objectives
 By the end of this chapter, you will understand: